tensorflow/docs/site/en/api_docs/api_docs/python/tf/Variable.md

     to have this shape.
 * <b>`import_scope`</b>: Optional `string`.
 Name scope to add to the `Variable.` Only used when initializing from protocol buffer.
+* <b>`constraint`</b>: An optional projection function to be applied to the variable after being updated by an `Optimizer` (e.g. used to implement norm constraints or value constraints for layer weights).
+The function must take as input the unprojected Tensor representing the value of the variable and return the Tensor for the projected value (which must have the same shape).
+Constraints are not safe to use when doing asynchronous distributed training.

 #### Raises: